 Learning to communicate effectively and constructively can reduce conflicts and stress.

 Sometimes you need to find a way to reduce your stress levels quickly.
 Keep these four stress management techniques in your back pocket for the next time you face a stressful situation:

 1. Take a walk

 Exercise of any kind can be an effective stress reliever.

 Taking a short walk has the advantage of removing you from the source of your stress — whether that’s a demanding boss, an argument with your partner, or a problem you can’t seem to solve.

-This allows you to clear your head, calm down, and approach the situation from a different perspective.
+This simple act allows you to clear your head, calm down, and approach the situation from a different perspective.

 2. Breathe deeply

 Taking a few deep breaths can help instantly relieve stress.
 Make sure you breathe into your belly as shallow breathing signals to the body that the stress response is still required.

 You might find it helpful to learn some breathing exercises from an experienced teacher.
 Keep these exercises on hand and use them whenever you feel stressed.